vackosar/vackosar.github.io/_posts/2021-10-04-electra-4x-cheaper-bert-training.md

 # Source of The Improvement
 - compared alternative tasks on GLUE score
+- results:
   - loss over all inputs is important
-- masking causes pre-train to fine-tune mismatch
+  - masking is worse than replacing tokens

 <table class="table">
   <thead>